Skip to main content

 Coding agents (Claude Code, Codex, Gemini CLI, Aider) are a special category of skill.
 Each coding agent gets its own skill directory with a dispatch harness, configuration, and manifest.

-Configuration in attache.config.json
+Configuration in evie.config.json

-In the agent's root attache.config.json:
+In the agent's root evie.config.json:

 {